nachocaru/xaprb.com/content/blog/2006-07-31-how-to-analyze-innodb-mysql-locks.md

 Again, there's some information here, but not a lot.
 If you issue a query and it hangs and waits for a lock, knowing what lock it's waiting for isn't really helpful.
 And knowing some other transaction holds a lock isn't *always* helpful either.

 It can be useful sometimes though, and that's better than nothing.
 If you only see two transactions with locks, you know the one that's **not** waiting for a lock is probably the one that holds them.
 Notice something scary in the information above?
-Transaction "0 93789771&#8243;, on connection 23731, has been active for&#8230; eight and a half hours!
+Transaction "0 93789771&#8243;, on connection 23731, has been active for... eight and a half hours!
 Whoa.
 It's time to [find out what owns that connection][2] and possibly kill it.

 The take-away here is, if you're getting blocked on an InnoDB table, and you're lucky enough to see only one other transaction with locks, it's probably the one blocking you.